alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

    asserts, which reads the same list back.

-A Namespace that also declares a **Type** — a `choice`, as `Ordering` and `Side` do — needs a sixth: a place in `builtinTypeOrder`, beside `builtinMemberOrder`.
+A Namespace that also declares a **Type** — a `choice`, as `Ordering` and `Side` do, or a primitive Type of its own as `List` and `Dictionary` have — needs a
+sixth: a place in `builtinTypeOrder`, beside `builtinMemberOrder`.

 Its own members go in the order every Namespace here declares them — see [Member order](#member-order).